Preheat your oven to 190°C (170°C fan). Line a large baking tray with parchment paper.

 Sift together the flour, bicarbonate of soda, and salt.
 Gradually add these dry ingredients to the wet mixture, beating until smooth and well combined.

-275 Grams Plain flour, 1/2 Teaspoon Bicarbonate of soda, 1/2 Teaspoon Sea salt
+275 g plain flour, 1/2 teaspoon bicarbonate of soda, 1/2 teaspoon sea salt

 Fold in the chocolate chips using a spatula or wooden spoon.